JetBrains/teamcity-documentation/topics/build-configuration.md

 It is possible to filter out the build configurations whose status you want to be displayed in TeamCity or externally.

 To display the status of selected build configurations in __TeamCity__:
-* configure visible projects on the Projects Overview page to display the status of build configurations belonging to these projects only
+* configure visible projects on the __Projects__ page to display the status of build configurations belonging to these projects only
 * implement a [custom Java plugin](https://confluence.jetbrains.com/display/TCD18/Developing+TeamCity+Plugins) for TeamCity to make the page available as a part of  the TeamCity web application

 To display the status for a set of build configurations __externally__ (on your company's website, wiki, Confluence, or any other web page), you can: